JWLBOYCE/Personal-Financial-Analysis/README.md

 - `import_logs` table tracks archived imports
 - `main.py` - application entry point

+## Demo Mode

+The project ships with a small set of safe example data in the `demo/` folder.
+Set `DEMO_MODE=true` in the `.env` file to run the application using the demo CSV and database.
+If `demo/demo_finance.db` is missing the application will create it automatically from `demo/demo_finance.sql`.

 ## Login

 The application starts with a simple login window.
 The password hash is stored